Tinkerforge/doc/en/source/Embedded/Raspberry_Pi.rst

 ---------------

 In the first step you have to set up Debian on a SD Card.
-There exist two different Debian images, one called "Raspbian" (armhf) and the other "Soft-Float Debian" (armel).
-Raspbian uses the hardware floating point unit of the board and is recommended.
+There exist different Debian images, one called "Raspbian" (armhf) and the other "Soft-Float Debian" (armel).
+Raspbian uses the hardware floating point unit (FPU) of the board and is the recommended image.

 Download the latest "Raspbian" image from
 `here <http://www.raspberrypi.org/downloads>`__
 and follow the necessary steps of
 `this <http://elinux.org/RPi_Easy_SD_Card_Setup>`__ tutorial.

 Start Raspberry Pi